amitsingh17051/testrestapi/README.md

 # Test-node-api
 A sample node js api for Product with their related category.

-This sample express app, has https enabled already.

 ## Clone the repository, install node packages  and verify routes locally

 git clone https://github.com/amitsingh17051/testrestapi.git